pbishnupuri/wuxc/WUXC_LOGARUN.md

   - Export data from user profile of runs and average paces by day.
   - Export data from TEAM of runs and average paces
   - Define less than 5 emojis to classify runs  (can't have too many ways to classify runs)
+  - ability to flag personal run as pain sensitive.
+Shows up as red on your calender.
+Easier to find runs where you felt exceptionally bad or something hurt.